 - Bring a large pot of water to a boil.
-When the water is boiling, salt the water with approximately 2 tbsp (30 g) of sea salt.
+When the water is boiling, salt the water with approximately 2 tablespoon (30 g) of sea salt.
 This is optional but it yields a great pasta.

 - Boil the manicotti until al dente according to box instructions, and drain and spread the noodles out in a baking dish.